Psychedelic rap

-Psychedelic rap (or psychedelic hip hop) is a microgenre that fuses hip hop music with psychedelia.
+Psychedelic rap (also known as psychedelic hip-hop) is a microgenre that fuses hip-hop with psychedelia.
 The genre's sound was influenced by psychedelic rock and soul, funk and jazz, utilizing breaks and samples that create a hallucinogenic effect.
 Psychedelic drugs may also play a part in shaping the genre's sound.

 Characteristics

 Psychedelic rap is defined by "deep musicality, anchored by dusty drum breaks and samples often lifted from jazz records", resulting in music that is "both comforting and otherworldly — both retro and Afrofuturistic".
 Some psychedelic rap artists, such as Flatbush Zombies, are influenced by psychedelic drugs.
 The genre has its roots in the psychedelic rock of Jimi Hendrix, whose "hypnotic, laidback vocal style" on songs like "Crosstown Traffic" would "[foreshadow] the stoned swagger of a West Coast hip-hop MC", according to Tidal magazine.
 Psychedelic soul, such as Sly Stone, and funk, were also key influences on psychedelic rap.
-Parliament-Funkadelic are among hip hop's most sampled artists.
+Parliament-Funkadelic are among hip-hop's most sampled artists.
 Betty Davis was cited as another precursor to psychedelic rap, as her recordings "wove singularly freaky funkiness with proto-rap aggression", particularly on "Shut Off the Light," in which Davis has been described as "barking, screeching and howling in a spoken-sung style over a barbed-wire slap-bass riff".
 Her ex-husband, jazz musician Miles Davis, "chased head-trip sounds through tape-splicing studio experimentation and electric chaos", which predated sampling.